MEET THE ORCHESTRA

 ALLAN KOLSKY | clarinet

 A co-host and featured performer at the 2001 conference of the International Clarinet Association, Kolsky taught clarinet for several years at the University of New Orleans.
-In 2006, he joined the Music Department at Hamilton College as an adjunct Lecturer in Clarinet.
+He currently teaches at both Hamilton College and Onondaga Community College as an adjunct Lecturer in Clarinet.

 In addition to music, Allan loves great literature, and his humorous, 500-word

 parody of William Faulkner’s “The Sound and the Fury” won the international 2001

 Faux Faulkner Contest.
 He has also acted in several community Shakespeare